 18. Homemade Nut Mix: Make your own nut mixes using raw nuts, dried unsweetened fruits, and coconut flakes.
 Note: Nuts should be utilized second to other fast burning fats like coconut.

 19. Coconut Water: Coconut water is the liquid extracted from young, green coconuts that contains vitamins, electrolytes, amino acids, enzymes, antioxidants, and the obvious – water.
 Coconut water is the richest source of naturally occurring electrolytes like sodium and potassium that help our cells (nerve, heart and muscles) maintain impulses that are responsible for important things like muscle contractions.
-For this reason, coconut water is great during longer workouts or post-workout after you’ve lost a significant amount of sweat.
-Known as nature’s gatorade, coconut water is superior to conventional sports drinks that contain synthetic vitamins, minerals and processed sugar and carbohydrates.
+For this reason, coconut water is great during longer workouts (diluted with water) or post-workout after you’ve lost a significant amount of sweat.
+Known as nature’s gatorade, coconut water is superior to conventional sports drinks that contain synthetic vitamins, minerals and processed sugar.
 Make sure to purchase coconut water without added sugars or preservatives.

-20. Homemade Sports Drink: You can easily make your own homemade sports drink with lemon and/or lime juice, honey, sea salt, and of course, water.
+20. Homemade Sports Drink: You can easily make your own homemade sports drink with lemon and/or lime juice, honey, unprocessed sea salt, and filtered water.
 In similar fashion to coconut water, homemade sports drinks will help you replace the water and electrolytes lost without additives or processed sugars.

 What foods do you like to eat for recovery?
 Share your experiences below!